 The chain cover is of very good quality, and most other cheap cycles lack this!

 Hardly any maintenance is needed.
 As the bicycle is so small, cleaning it won’t be tough, even after your kid brings it home fully covered with mud!

-Of course, you get convenient side training wheels, for developing confidence in your kid and motivating him/her for learning to ride a bicycle.
+Of course, you get convenient side training wheels for developing confidence in your kid and motivating him/her to learn to ride a bicycle.

 The Final Advice!

 No matter you explore the whole market, Hero Freak 12T Single Speed Kids Cycle proves to be a perfect choice.
 Costing around 2000 rupees, the overall convenience with this bicycle is so high.
 The assembly is very easy.
 Undoubtedly, Hero Freak 12T Single Speed Kids Cycle is a hassle-free purchase.